cureos/csj2k/README.md

 ## Installation

-Apart from buidling the relevant class libraries from source, prebuilt packages for the supported platforms can also be obtained via [NuGet](https://nuget.org/packages/CSJ2K/).
+Apart from building the relevant class libraries from source, pre-built packages for the supported platforms can also be obtained via [NuGet](https://nuget.org/packages/CSJ2K/).

 ## Usage

 The Portable Class Library provides interfaces for bitmap rendering, file I/O and logging.
-It is the responsiblity of the end application to register implementations of these interfaces before JPEG 2000 decoding and encoding can be performed.
+It is the responsibility of the end application to register implementations of these interfaces before JPEG 2000 decoding and encoding can be performed.
 A static convenience method available on all platforms is implemented for this purpose:

 ```csharp
 CSJ2KSetup.RegisterCreators();
 ```

+### Decoding

 To decode a JPEG 2000 encoded image, call one of the following methods: